 I’ve been so, so excited to share the Spring bridal shower we hosted for our friend Aelish in the studio last weekend, alongside our good gal pal Becca!
-It’s not too often we get to actually host real parties in the studio, so you may have already seen some snippets of it on Snapchat and Instagram because I get a liiiittle excited when we do get to deck it out, ha!
+It’s not too often we get to actually host real parties in the studio, so you may have already seen some snippets of it on Instagram because I get a liiiittle excited when we do get to deck it out, ha!

 She gave us her color scheme and favorite things here and there to base the party off of, and then we added a few fun twists to it to make it come to life.
 Not to worry, I’m going to give you the full run down in case you’re looking for some entertaining inspiration coming up this Spring and Summer, too!

 One of the very first things I did was take her color scheme and dream up some fun traditional wedding nods to throw in here and there.
 We we’re able to make this super cute “wedding cake” cookies thank to the help of Nutmeg & Honeybee.
 She shipped us the cookies separately, and then we used cookie icing to adhere them in little stacks with candied raspberries on top.
 We also topped mini bundt cakes with the candied raspberries to tie the two together.

 Since the bridal shower was during brunch hours, we went with one of her local favorites, Tacos A Go Go, for breakfast tacos, fruit, and chips and salsa.

 I wanted to build a cool focal point for the room, so we tried our hand at The House That Lars Built’s balloon arch, and after some trial and error, we got it going!
 I also added little yellow balloon “lemons” to it by taping a piece of green construction paper to tie in the color scheme and brunch theme.
 I love the way it turned out as a big accent behind the marble desk we used as a buffet table!